Charles Bodner Joins CSafe Global as Chief Financial Officer

 CSafe Global has hired Charles Bodner as CFO following Patrick Schafer's promotion to CEO in 2020.

 DAYTON, Ohio, Sept.
-15, 2021 /CNW/ -- CSafe Global, the innovation leader in temperature-controlled solutions for the pharmaceutical industry, announced today that Charles ('Chuck') Bodner has joined the company's executive team as Chief Financial Officer.
+16, 2021 /PRNewswire/ -- CSafe Global, the innovation leader in temperature-controlled solutions for the pharmaceutical industry, announced today that Charles ('Chuck') Bodner has joined the company's executive team as Chief Financial Officer.

 Filling such a critical role required an intensive search to find someone with the desired experience and background as well as the drive and ambition to help guide CSafe's aggressive growth strategy.
 "We intend to be the market leader in our chosen areas of focus," said CSafe CEO, Patrick Schafer.
 "We need a strong advisor to help us make informed decisions based on an understanding of our goals, the market and the life sciences industry potential.
 Chuck has the skill set and industry expertise to help continue reaching new milestones."